pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_WAN_REGISTER_URL

-    Endpoint for registering WebAuthn credentials.
+    Endpoint for registering WebAuthn credentials/passkeys.

     Default: ``"/wan-register"``

 .. py:data:: SECURITY_WAN_SIGNIN_URL

-    Endpoint for signing in using a WebAuthn credential.
+    Endpoint for signing in using a WebAuthn credential/passkey.

     Default: ``"/wan-signin"``

 .. py:data:: SECURITY_WAN_DELETE_URL

-    Endpoint for removing a WebAuthn credential.
+    Endpoint for removing a WebAuthn credential/passkey.

     Default: ``"/wan-delete"``

 .. py:data:: SECURITY_WAN_VERIFY_URL

-    Endpoint for reauthenticating using a WebAuthn credential.
+    Endpoint for reauthenticating using a WebAuthn credential/passkey.

     Default: ``"/wan-verify"``

 .. py:data:: SECURITY_WAN_POST_REGISTER_VIEW

-    Specifies the view to redirect to after a user successfully registers a new WebAuthn key (non-json).
+    Specifies the view to redirect to after a user successfully registers a new WebAuthn credential/passkey (non-json).
     This value can be set to a URL or an endpoint name.

     Default: ``".wan-register"``